 Mini-Me Could be a Powerful Force for Sustainability

 Do you ever worry that our oceans are becoming a giant plastic trash bin, the bees are disappearing, and climate change too big to tackle?
 How can one person turn things around?
-If we changed our perspective just a little, we could be a powerful force for sustainability.
+If we changed our perspective just a little, each of us – no matter how small – could be a powerful force for sustainability.

 Remember Mini-Me?
 In Austin Power’s comedy series, he was the tiny clone of Dr. Evil.
 Although small and looking somewhat edible to giants, he packed a lot of punch.
 With tenacity he silently wielded his power through hand written notes and ferocious outbursts.
 Mini-Me showed his superpower strength by lifting weights many times the height of Dr. Evil, survived a launch into space, and withstood a thrashing in a pillow case.

 I believe that each of us has a silent Mini-Me just waiting to come out and tackle the challenges plaguing our planet.
 Stacked one on top of the other, our Mini-Me clones could make quite a splash.